 Structural profiled sections, including GRP Handrail profiles, are manufactured through an automated machine process known as Pultrusion.
 The photos below show a machine-process schematic, factory layout (courtesy of Fiberline Composites a/s) and typical product sections that can be made using this technique.

-The glass fibre reinforcement used is a woven or chopped strand mat and may also incorporate an inner coremat sandwiched between the layers of glass for added strength.
+The glass fibre reinforcement used is a woven or chopped strand mat and may also incorporate an inner coremat forming a sandwich between the layers of glass for added strength.
 The materials are cut to size/shape before being laid into (or onto) the surface of a waxed (the release agent) open mould.
-Resin is then applied with a roller or brush to fully ‘wet’ out the glass/core laminate.
+Resin is then applied with a roller or brush to fully saturate or ‘wet’ out the glass/core laminate.
 This is then left to fully cure in a suitably ventilated, warm drying area for several hours or overnight.
 The part can then be removed, trimmed, top-coated/painted and polished as required.

 Improved surface finishes may be achieved with an initial gelcoat layer applied to the mould before the reinforcement is placed into it.
 The top or presented surface of the finished part is the side which is in contact with the mould.
 Here’s a short video outlining the process: